The New Orleans Pelicans (42-39, 15-25 Away) will try to slow down one of the league's top shooting teams when they head...

-If you are a fan of the Minnesota Timberwolves, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Minnesota Timberwolves have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Minnesota Timberwolves, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Minnesota Timberwolves have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Minnesota Timberwolves?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!